YellowbrickData/YmSamples/tpcds_sf1000/README.md

 * load_all_tables.sql
 * load_<table_name>.sql
 ## Workflow:
-* One buttone load all:
+* One button load all:
   * Run one_button_load_tpcds_sf1000.sql to create the schema, external resources, tables and load all tables
 * Create resources and tables and load:
   * Run create_external_resources.sql